-How long do the visitor visas take to process?
+How Long do the USA Visitor Visas take to Process?

-If you want a visitor visa extension, you must provide a valid reason as to why you need to stay and submit documents supporting your case.
-Additionally, during the time that you are in the U.S with a visitor visa, you can try to change your status to a longer term visa.
+If you want a B1/B2 visa extension, you must provide a valid reason as to why you need to stay and submit documents supporting your case.
+Additionally, during the time that you are in the US with a visitor visa, you can try to change your status to a longer-term visa.
 However, if your purpose is this, then you need to inform the officials at the Embassy during your interview.
 If you do not inform them, then you need to prove that you did not intend to change your status at the beginning of your trip and the opportunity came later on.

-The visitor visas do not have dependents visas, so if you want to travel with your family, they must also get the appropriate visitor visas.
+The B1/B2 Visas do not have dependents visas, so if you want to travel with your family, they must also get the appropriate visitor visas.